yonaries/yonaries/README.md

 ### i'm a product designer/design engineer working with

-- typeScript, swift
+- TypeScript, react, react native
-- react • swiftUI • react native
+- Swift • SwiftUI

 i love designing products, enjoy building 🏗️ things on for the internet.